OnkurLal/car-dealership/README.md

 The services will have the following routes:

-- `http://localhost:8080/api/technicians/` - 'GET' request to get a list of all the technicians and 'POST' request to create a new technician.
+- `http://localhost:8080/api/technicians/` - `GET` request to get a list of all the technicians and `POST` request to create a new technician.
-- `http://localhost:8080/api/technicians/` - 'DELETE' request to delete a specific technician.
+- `http://localhost:8080/api/technicians/` - `DELETE` request to delete a specific technician.
-- `http://localhost:8080/api/appointments/` - 'GET' request to get a list of all the appointments and 'POST' request to create a new appointment.
+- `http://localhost:8080/api/appointments/` - `GET` request to get a list of all the appointments and `POST` request to create a new appointment.
-- `http://localhost:8080/api/appointments/` - 'DELETE' request to delete a specific appointment.
+- `http://localhost:8080/api/appointments/` - `DELETE` request to delete a specific appointment.
-- `http://localhost:8080/api/appointments/:id/cancel/`- uses a 'PUT' to set appointment status to cancelled.
+- `http://localhost:8080/api/appointments/:id/cancel/`- uses a `PUT` to set appointment status to cancelled.
-- `http://localhost:8080/api/appointments/:id/finish/`- uses a 'PUT' to set appointment status to finished.
+- `http://localhost:8080/api/appointments/:id/finish/`- uses a `PUT` to set appointment status to finished.

 ## Sales microservice